CharisLite/Chara/README.md

-Chara, is the the NEXT Generation player designed for your Android device.
+Chara, is the NEXT Generation player designed for your Android device.
 Developed by CharisLite, equipped with necessary tools for playing audio, video, editing and viewing images and translated in 19 languages.

 🔅Featuring